We are not necessarily doubting that God will do the best for us: we are wondering how painful the best will turn out to be.

 Never cowardly or cruel.
 Never give up, never give in.

-—"The Day of the Doctor"
+—one of three Doctors, "The Day of the Doctor"

 It means I've come a long way to get here, Alex.
 A very long way. ...
 Through crimson stars and silent stars and tumbling nebulas like oceans set on fire.
 Through empires of glass and civilizations of pure thought.
 And a whole terrible wonderful universe of impossibilities.
 You see these eyes?
 They're old eyes.